jaspervdj/number-six/README.markdown

 - `!quote pattern`: Prints a random quote matching the given pattern
 - `!lastquote`: Prints the most recently added quote
 - `!addquote quote`: Adds a quote to the database

+Say
+---

+Make the bot say arbitrary text.
+God is required.
+Commands:

+- `!say channel text`: Say the given text in the given channel

 Seen
 ----